 Origin of ‘Better Safe Than Sorry’

-Anyways, this expression appears in print as early as the mid-19th century, so it doesn’t look to be that old.
-This example comes from Bell’s Life in Sydney and Sporting Reviewer, Feburary 1859:
+Anyway, this expression appears in print as early as the mid-19th century.
+For example, it’s used in Bell’s Life in Sydney and Sporting Reviewer, Feburary 1859:

 “Both parties during the first innings, played with great caution, having the motto in view, ‘better safe than sorry,’ and both sides were fully determined not to give more chance than they could help.”